ART|CULTURE

 windrush-generation-West-Indians-UK-England-300x187Fishing communities like Bathsheba, Barbados needed a soldier, an activist-hero of change.
 The neighbour’s son sailing off to an uncertain destiny would do.
 A casual survey of Caribbean anthropology would reveal that one by one, men and women fled villages and neighbourhoods from Jamaica to St Lucia, leaving empty seats in Sunday morning church pews and classrooms without teachers.
 Many sons and daughters never returned.

 New-Writing-in-the-Caribbean-Front-CoverMany like Marcus Garvey, the godfather of the awakening, took up the mantle.
 Women are often less credited for their contribution to the Caribbean freedom story.
-Other leaders included Sir Frank Worrell, the first black man to captain West Indies Cricket; CLR James; Che Guevara; Sir Garfield Sobers; and much later, the likes of Michaelle Jean (born in Haiti and former Canadian Governor-General).
+Other leaders included Sir Frank Worrell, the first black man to captain West Indies Cricket; CLR James; Che Guevara; Sir Garfield Sobers; and much later, others like Michaelle Jean (born in Haiti and former Canadian Governor-General).
 They continued to break free and change their dreams and hopes into new realities – new versions of Caribbean heroes.
-Their successes validated the ambitions of Caribbean independent nations to manage their own affairs, lighting cinders of possibilities for hapless Caribbean nationals to pursue.
+Their successes validated the ambitions of Caribbean independent nations to manage their affairs, lighting cinders of possibilities for hapless Caribbean nationals to pursue.
 The collective outbound journeys created new paths of hope and promise of greener grass and golden streets that lay waiting for anyone who could afford a ticket to ride.

 They will send for you

 West-Indian-Migration-The-TimesMarley’s narrative described people on the move, geographically and psychologically.
-Millions of women and men migrated from holy-sounding rural communities like St Ann, St Joseph and St Andrews with grips packed with the ambition to find job security, enlightenment and fame.
+Millions of women and men migrated from holy-sounding rural communities like St Ann, St Joseph, and St Andrews with grips packed with the ambition to find job security, enlightenment, and fame.
 Scammed with false promises, Caribbean migrants mustered the courage to abandon their known world for the unknown.
-And yet, while Bob Marley’s Concrete Jungle speaks of a sweet life out there to be found, did the West Indian really have to leave the islands to find it?
+And yet, while Bob Marley’s Concrete Jungle speaks of a sweet life out there to be found, did the West Indian have to leave the islands to find it?

 Miami Caribbean carnival | Photo by Bash Visual on Unsplash

-barack-obama-michaelle-jean-2009-2-19-12-3-11Once we accepted our intrinsic nature for the bon voyage, without compromising our dignity, perceptions shifted.
+barack-obama-michaelle-jean-2009-2-19-12-3-11 Caribbean DiasporaOnce we accepted our intrinsic nature for the bon voyage, without compromising our dignity, perceptions shifted.
 We have negotiated countless barriers designed to contain us.
 Now, more than ever, we are defined by our ambitions and not solely by our history.
 Today, when we leave our communities, whether conscious or not, each Caribbean national is an ambassador of a new order for our diverse Caribbean selves.
 We have become The Islands.
 What we say and how we say it; what we do; and how we move, are sensational.
-Our pride, vivacity, food, music and character make us unique, setting us apart.
+Our pride, vivacity, food, music, and character make us unique, setting us apart.
 We are nation-building athletes who have taken the baton from our fore-bearers.
-For the men and women who have made their homes away from home, they shall forever be The Island in a bigger, braver, newer world.
+For the Caribbean Diaspora, the men and women who have made their homes away from home, they shall forever be The Island in a bigger, braver, newer world.

 Show More